van-hai-ho/ddp_analysis_slides/index.md

 <li> No one wants to get pay less than what you are entitled to </li>
 <li> How to find out the market range? </li>
 <li> What factors that might influence my remuneration? </li>
+<li> Knowing the market will give you more power to negotiate your remuneration</li>
 </ul>

 => SEA provides you a facility to quickly find out your worths in the market, and